-Montana has a short growing season with much of the state having only 135 or less frost free days on average.
-Water too can be a constraint as Montana's precipitation in growing areas is often less than 14" requiring irrigation to grow a successful apple crop.
-The climate of a site can be evaluated on a macro scale by locating the nearest Agrimet station and reviewing historical weather data to get an idea of max/min temperature, precipitation, occurrence and timing of late season frosts and other weather related information influencing plant growth and development.
-In addition, there are maps which visually provide degree day, precipitation and growing season information available through the Montana Climate Office.
-These tools, however, should not be the primary factor in deciding if a location is suitable, as they are not accurate to a finite area but offer a more general assessment of differences on a landscape scale.
+Montana has a short growing season with much of the state having only 135 or fewer frost-free days on average.
+Precipitation is often less than 14", requiring irrigation to grow a successful apple crop.
+The climate of a site can be evaluated on a macro scale by locating the nearest Agrimet station and reviewing historical weather data to understand max/min temperature, precipitation, occurrence and timing of late-season frosts and other weather-related information influencing plant growth and development.
+In addition, these maps provide degree-day, precipitation and growing season information and are available through the Montana Climate Office.
+However, these tools should not be the primary factor in determining a suitable location, as they offer a more regional rather than a localized climate assessment.

 Any site should be evaluated more closely prior to planting to understand the microclimate of the particular landscape.
 Special attention should be given to frost pockets, sun exposure and prevailing winds for a particular location.
-More information on site evaluation can be found on the Site Selection page of this guide.
+More information on site evaluation can be found on the Site Selection page.

 Sudden Changes in Temperature

 Much of the Intermountain West experiences sudden changes in diurnal temperature which can exceed 40F.
-These shifts in temperature can be even greater from day to day with sudden freezing temperatures especially in crucial shoulder seasons.
-This can be hard on plants as they are breaking and going into dormancy, leaving trees vulnerable to frost damage and winter injury.
-Photo 1 above provides an example of how an early and fast frost can damage trees before they are fully dormant, scorching leaves, damaging new growth and potentially killing young trees.
+These shifts in temperature can be even greater from day-to-day with sudden freezing temperatures, especially in the shoulder seasons.
+This can be hard on plants as they are entering and breaking dormancy, making them vulnerable to frost damage and winter injury.
+Photo 1 above provides an example of how an early and fast frost can damage trees before they are fully dormant, by scorching leaves, damaging new growth and potentially killing young trees.